bobbintb/tranny/docs/setup.md

 ## Setup

-Its recommeneded to use a virtualenv to install if possible.
+Its recommended to use a virtualenv to install if possible.
 Ill outline how to install using it below.

 Checkout the sources